Pilot Officer Nav B/W John Carruthers 1035099 RAFVR

 F/Sgt J Carruthers (Carruthers family collection)

-At No 1 Signals School RAF Cranwell, John Carruthers qualified as a Wireless Operator Air Gunner on 23 June 1942 and proceeded to 6 Air Observers School RAF Staverton.
+At No 1 Signals School RAF Cranwell, John Carruthers qualified as a Wireless Operator Air Gunner on 23 June 1942 and proceeded to 6 Air Observer School RAF Staverton.
 There he passed the various course elements to qualify as a Navigator (Bomber/Wireless), then the requirement for operations in the Beaufighter back seat.
 By 1942, aircrew training had become better organised.
 In the Ansons of 6 AOS, his Ab Initio courses in navigation and bombing took 55 hours flying and 75 bombs dropped.
 Over the 5 months from July to November, John Carruthers accumulated a total of 114 hours flying, to pass with the usual terse "average" assessment.

 Posted to RAF Squires Gate and 3 School of General Reconnaissance in December 1942, with another 19 Anson hours accumulated in the log over the eight weeks of GR course 7.W, his efforts earned him high RAF praise on completion: an "above average" rating as a Navigator.